WebAssembly/spec/document/core/exec/runtime.rst

 ~~~~~

 Besides the :ref:`store <store>`, most :ref:`instructions <syntax-instr>` interact with an implicit *stack*.
-The stack contains three kinds of entries:
+The stack contains five kinds of entries:

 * *Values*: the *operands* of instructions.